Frequently Asked Questions (FAQ)

 How do I determine if my degree from another country is equivalent to a US Baccalaureate degree?

 Applicants who have earned a degree outside the United States are required to have their transcripts evaluated by World Education Services.
 (A course-by-course evaluation is required.)

-Do I need to submit my Health Requirement Information by the application deadline?
+Am I required to submit my health requirement information by the application deadline?

 The health requirement information is not required at the time of application.
 However, all information will be due by a specified date if accepted into the program.
 Failure to comply will void the admission offer.

 Is the Master's Entry Program in Nursing competitive?
 What can I do to improve my chances of being accepted?

 Applicants to the Master's Entry Program in Nursing are screened as a cohort during the admission process.
 Great consideration is given to demonstration of a solid academic background (GPA and grades earned in science prerequisites), goal statement, letters of reference, health-care related experience (volunteer or paid) and the interview.

 • Research the nursing profession and health care